The Fruit of God’s Spirit - Galatians 5:22-23 | P2

 - We are to be longsuffering towards others.
 Colossians 3:12-13

-- The Lord invites to take His yoke upon us as an act of His gentleness.
+- The Lord invites us to take His yoke upon us as an act of His gentleness.
 Matthew 11:29

 - We are to be gentle towards others.
 Titus 3:2